Ponali/w93-yoink/README.md

 # Introduction
-Yoink is a simple package manager made for [Windows93](https://windows93.net) that lets you install packages locally, and from multiple mirrors.
+Yoink is a simple package manager made for [Windows93](https://windows93.net) that lets you install packages locally and from multiple mirrors.

 Keep in mind this is still a work-in-progress!
 Some bugs may occur at random times, and if they do, please open an issue!